dlnthanh262/components/README.md

 This is my practice project built with **React + Vite**, focusing on reusable UI Component styled with **TailwindCSS**.
 Feel free to copy any component or even the entire project structure for your learning or studying purposes.

-I'm truly grateful for any **feedback, comments, or bug reports** that help me improve these solutions — thank you so much in advance! 💛
+I'm truly grateful for any **feedback, comments, or bug reports** that help me improve these solutions.
+Thank you so much in advance! 💛

 ## Overview